theyareonit/Click-Between-Frames/README.md

+# Click Between Frames (CBF)

-# Installation
+## Installation

 Install [Geode](https://geode-sdk.org/install/) for Windows, then install this mod from the Geode index.

-# What does it do
+## What Does CBF Do

-This mod allows your inputs to register in between visual frames, which drastically increases input precision on low framerates like 60FPS.
-It's similar to TPS Bypass or Draw Divide, but with much less lag and far fewer physics-related bugs.
+This mod allows your inputs to register in between visual frames, drastically increasing input precision at low framerates, such as 60 FPS.
+It is similar to TPS Bypass or Draw Divide, but with significantly less lag and fewer physics-related bugs.

-# How to use
+## How to Use

 To edit keybinds, go to the GD options menu and click the "Keys" button in the top right (Mega Hack rebinds won't work).
 To enable right click input, use the mod options menu.